ebma/daves-disco/README.md

 Fix permission error of Certbot certificates with

 ```
-sudo chown $(whoami) /etc/letsencrypt/live/ -R
+$ sudo chown $(whoami) /etc/letsencrypt/live/ -R
-sudo chown $(whoami) /etc/letsencrypt/archive/ -R
+$ sudo chown $(whoami) /etc/letsencrypt/archive/ -R
 ```

-Issues with SSL mismatch
-If using cloudflare make sure that "SSL/TLS encryption mode" is "full" and not "flexible".
+If you encounter issues with SSL mismatch when using cloudflare make sure that "SSL/TLS encryption mode" is "full" and not "flexible".